Adaptive behavior (ecology): Sexual selection

 While kin selection is non-heritable and a direct result of the environment, sexual selection is a heritable adaptive behavior, and can therefore can be acted upon by natural selection.
 Sexual selection refers specifically to competition for mates.

 Many traits or features that are characteristic of a certain species can be explained by sexual selection as an adaptive behavior; this is because competition for mates results in specific traits being inherited.
 Only the species that are able to successfully compete and obtain a mate will reproduce and pass their genes on to the next generation.
 Therefore, species-specific genetic traits must be inherited, allowing individuals to be successful in their designated environments.
 There are many environmental examples of sexual selection as an adaptive behavior; one popular example is sexual dimorphism.
 Sexual dimorphism is a morphological, phenotypic difference between males and females of the same species.
 A common example of sexual dimorphism is difference in body size.
 Sexual dimorphism can specifically be seen in the fish species, Lamprologus callipterus.
-These male fish are substantially larger (sometimes up to 60 times) than their female counterparts.
+Male L. calliptreus are substantially larger (sometimes up to 60 times) than their female counterparts.
 The male's increased size is advantageous because the larger individuals are able to compete for females, and subsequently defend their offspring, which grow inside empty snail shells until birth.
 Basically, the larger the male fish, the greater the adaptive benefit.
 The advantage of being larger and more powerful is demonstrated in the male's ability to compete and protect.
 In contrast to the males, the female fish must remain small in order to lay eggs inside the snail shells.
 It is evident that size plays a significant role in the reproductive success of this particular fish species.
 Large size is a common adaptive behavioral trait that is inherited through sexual selection and reproduction, as demonstrated in Lamprologus callipterus and other sexually dimorphic species.